Polymer/old-docs-site/getting-started.md

 ## Publishing properties ###

 By default, properties you declare are not accessible via attribute.
-By _publishing_ a property, you make it available for initialization by attribute and expose it for data binding.

-There are two ways to publish a property:

-* Add the property to the element's `attributes` attribute.
-This attribute takes a string of space-delimited strings that, at runtime, are converted into published properties on the element.
-* Add the property to a `publish` object on your prototype.
+You can _publish_ a property by listing it in the _attributes_ attribute on the `<element>` tag.
+Published properties can be initialized using attributes on the node, and can be data-bound using attributes on the node.

+A property declared in the `attributes` attribute is initially set to `null`.
+You can provide a more appropriate default value by also including the property directly in your prototype, as usual.

 #### Using the "attributes" attribute